Coxeter categories and quantum groups: Diagrammatic Lie bialgebras

-Under these assumptions, the commutator on $\gup\simeq\gum^*$ induces a cobracket $\delta:\gum\to\gum\otimes\gum$ which satisfies the cocycle condition.
-Therefore, $\gum$ is canonically endowed with a Lie bialgebra structure.
+Under these assumptions, the commutator on $\gup\simeq\gum^*$ induces a cobracket $\delta:\gum\to\gum\otimes\gum$ which satisfies the cocycle condition, thus endowing $\gum$ with a Lie bialgebra structure.
 In general, however, $\gup$ is only a topological Lie bialgebra.